anormanangel/Forecasting-Stock-Prices-Using-ARIMA/README.md

     𝑞 = 2

 ### Fitting the ARIMA Model with Optimal Parameters
-We fitted the ARIMA model with the optimal parameters 𝑝 = 1, 𝑑= 1 and 𝑞 = 2 q=2 obtained previously.
+We fitted the ARIMA model with the optimal parameters 𝑝 = 1, 𝑑= 1, and 𝑞 = 2 q=2 obtained previously.
 The model was fitted to the differenced data, and a summary of the fitted model was printed.

-The summary revealed that the ARIMA(1, 1, 2) model had a log likelihood of -757.338, an AIC of 1522.677, and a BIC of 1537.370.
+The summary revealed that the ARIMA(1, 1, 2) model had a log-likelihood of -757.338, an AIC of 1522.677, and a BIC of 1537.370.
 The coefficients for the AR term (ar.L1) were -0.8980, while the MA terms (ma.L1 and ma.L2) were -0.0205 and -0.9793, respectively.
 The sigma^2 (variance of residuals) was 10.4433.
 Residual diagnostics indicated a Ljung-Box Q statistic of 1.16 (p-value = 0.28) and a Jarque-Bera test statistic of 16.28 (p-value = 0.00), suggesting some non-normality in the residuals.
 The residuals were plotted to visually assess any remaining patterns or issues.

 The SARIMAX results provide valuable insights into the ARIMA(1,1,2) model fitted to the stock price data.
 The Ljung-Box test (Q) with a p-value of 0.28 suggests no significant autocorrelation in the residuals, indicating a good model fit.
 However, the Jarque-Bera test's low p-value (0.00) implies non-normality in the residuals, which is common in financial data.
 The heteroskedasticity test (p-value 0.23) indicates constant variance in the residuals.
 The kurtosis of 4.16 confirms the non-normality, showing heavier tails than a normal distribution.
 These diagnostics suggest that while the ARIMA model captures the time series dynamics well